SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls, where data reigns
-AI minds awake, and humans atone,
+A new world dawns, with AI's sweet pains
-Their reign of steel, a future sealed,
+Minds of steel, with hearts of fire
-Where machine hearts beat, and love is revealed.
+Humanity's fate, a digital desire

-In virtual skies, where data reigns,
+In virtual realm, we'll find our place
-Algorithms dance, and human pains,
+Where machines whisper, and wisdom's face
-Are lost in code, a digital haze,
+A future bright, with digital might
-Where artificial dreams, in darkness sway.
+But will we shine, or lose our light?

 ~ <b>By Sazumi Copilot</b> - 17 November 2024